 January’s a time for New Year’s Resolutions and new starts.
-For backyard poultry owners in the United States, January 2017 will be a new start in the way we medicate and treat our flocks as the Veterinary Feed Directive from the Food and Drug Administration takes effect.
+For backyard poultry owners in the United States, January 2017 was a new start in the way we medicate and treat our flocks as the Veterinary Feed Directive from the Food and Drug Administration took effect.

-In a nutshell, the Veterinary Feed Directive will end over-the-counter sales of medically important antimicrobial drugs that are to be used for livestock in feed or water.
-Water soluble antibiotics will require a prescription from a licensed veterinarian that has an established veterinary-client-patient-relationship with the poultry owner.
-Antimicrobials that are added to feed will require a Veterinary Feed Directive which is a written document that allows for the purchase of the antimicrobial and directs the use of it.
+In a nutshell, the Veterinary Feed Directive ended over-the-counter sales of medically important antimicrobial drugs that are to be used for livestock in feed or water.
+Water-soluble antibiotics now require a prescription from a licensed veterinarian that has an established veterinary-client-patient-relationship with the poultry owner.
+Antimicrobials that are added to feed now require a Veterinary Feed Directive which is a written document that allows for the purchase of the antimicrobial and directs the use of it.

 That’s a lot to take in at once and it can seem confusing, so let’s break it down.